jscad/csg.js/V2-ROADMAP.md

       'radius' in some others
       'diameter' is sometimes supported, sometimes not, sometimes 'd' is used instead etc
     - correct primitive & function names, that actually represent what they are doing ! (square => rectangle, cube => cuboid etc)

   - decouple api & implementation
     - we want to be able to change the internals of the csg algorithm & data structures without breaking everything in the process
       - for example we have been looking into f-rep, b-rep, half edges and beyond that, into Implicit Surfaces and true volumetric modeling (signed distance fields, raymarching & co)
+      -  those representations might be useful for different purposes: fast realtime view with distance fields, triangulated/ polygonal output for stl files etc
+      The code below does not need to say anything about HOW things are implemented (with the usual caveats that not all of the above can do everything , or equaly well)

+      ```javascript
+      const shape1 = cube()
+      const shape2 = sphere()
+      const combined = union(shape1, shape2)
+      ```

     - see [vtree experiments](https://github.com/kaosat-dev/jscad-tree-experiments) for a working system based on V1

   - keep the immutability of the API, it is sane, avoids issues with accidental mutation
     - note that this does NOT mean that there cannot be mutable parts in the 'core' (behind the scenes)
+  - make all extrusions forms (linear, rotate, fromSlices, etc) use the same code base (most likely a HEAVILLY updated/ optimized version of fromSlices as it is the most generic one)

 ### Internals:
   - emphasis on simple data as inputs